Johnny Panic and the Bible of Dreams - Story Summaries

 The Wishing Box

 Agnes, jealous of her husbands' creative, colorful and adventurous dreams, swallows a bottle of sleeping pills to kill herself.
 A dark story.

 An essay written in 1962 for the BBC.
-She quotes a tiny poem by Ezra Pound comparing the poet & poem relationship to that of packer and suitcase packed.
+Plath quotes a tiny poem by Ezra Pound comparing the poet & poem relationship to that of packer and suitcase packed.
 It is a work expounding the differences between the novelist and the poet.
-The room the novelist has to work with, and the constraints & limitations the poet must adhere to.
+The room the novelist has to work with, and the constraints & limitations to which the poet must adhere.
 The essay begins, "How I envy the novelist!"
 It moves from having the space to include toothbrushes into novels to the compact snow-globe world of the poem.
 The end paragraphs tidy up the relationship of poet & novelist very nicely,

 "The door of the novel, like the door of the poem, also shuts.
 But not so fast, nor with such manic, unanswerable finality."